 While other business types are able to raise capital through investors, public listed companies often have a greater ability to do this, and they can then use this capital to maintain or improve the business.
-For example, during the COVID-19 pandemic, Flight Centre went to the market to raise \$700 million in order to help them survive during the lockdown periods.
+For example, in October 2023, Australia's largest oil and gas company, Woodside Energy Group raised \$18.295 billion in a capital by issuing new shares to shareholders.
+This was the largest capital raise in Australia's history and the company is looking to use the funds to finance their growth plans and acquisition of other businesses.

-PUBLIC LISTED COMPANY Advantages Disadvantages Greater ability to raise large amounts of capital through share offers Complex and expensive to establish Limited liability - separate legal entity No longer have full control over who is on the board of directors as shareholder vote in the directors Legacy of the company can carry on long after owners or directors are gone Large reporting requirements to shareholders and the wider market Pay company tax rate rather than income tax rate on profits Loss of control over who owns shares in the company Financial performance is open for public scrutiny
+PUBLIC LISTED COMPANY Advantages Disadvantages Greater ability to raise large amounts of capital through share offers Complex and expensive to establish Limited liability - separate legal entity No longer have full control over who is on the board of directors as shareholder vote in the directors Legacy of the company can carry on long after owners or Large reporting requirements to shareholders and the wider directors are gone market Pay company tax rate rather than income tax rate on profits Loss of control over who owns shares in the company Financial performance is open for public scrutiny